SBU-COSMOLIKE/cocoa_lsst_y1/README.md

 **NOTE**: There are still some placeholder strings in the yaml files, namely `COLA_EMU_NO_ANCHOR`, `COLA_EMU_10_ANCHORS`, `COLA_EMU_25_ANCHORS` and `COLA_EMU_100_ANCHORS`.
 This is because we haven't decided on the emulator to run the bulk of the chains and the emulators with multiple anchors are still not implemented.
 Before running chains, the placeholder strings need to be substituted by the actual numbers representing the chosen emulator.

-**NOTE**: We still need to think about accuracy settings for both CAMB and Cosmolike.

 ## List of chains
 The format for each entry is